 It’s not hard to understand why.
 As our world becomes more automated and populous, as small brands are bought out by big corporations, we crave the return to a time when everyone in the village knew our name.
 So it makes sense that the most successful corporate wellness programs are also using a personalised approach to gain more participation, engagement and results.

 A recent report by Welltok and National Business Group on Health concluded that more personalisation is needed to make health and well-being programs succeed.
 They surveyed more than 1,000 full-time employees in large companies about their corporate wellness program.
 While 81% were already involved, 37% of those who weren’t participating said it was because they didn’t find the program personally relevant.

-You can do this as a comprehensive health check, such as our Heart Health check (see this downloadable PDF for inclusions), or specific issues such as ergonomics, hearing & vision, or nutrition.
+You can do this as a comprehensive health check, such as our Heart Health check, or specific issues such as ergonomics, hearing & vision, or nutrition.